top of page

 • Fertility considerations

-• Options, benefits and risks of treatment
+• The general benefits and risks of treatment as well as the risks when not getting treatment

 • What to expect during recovery